 You can book a room for your presentation at the student administration (provided all results of your study program are registered at the administration).
+After the presentation, only minor corrections in the graduation report can be introduced.

-After the presentation, your supervisor should submit your grade and an assessment report at the student administration.
+Your supervisor should submit at the student administration: